Shovel hook

 The shovel hook is a sophisticated and powerful hybrid punch, occupying a unique middle ground between boxing's fundamental blows.
-It is biomechanically distinct, blending the horizontal torso rotation of a hook with the vertical, rising trajectory of an uppercut.
+It combines the horizontal torso rotation of a hook with the vertical, rising trajectory of an uppercut.
 This results in a punch that travels on a sharp, compact diagonal arc, moving forward and upward toward the target.
 Unlike a wide, sweeping hook, the shovel hook is a tighter, more concentrated punch, often described as a "digging" or "lifting" motion designed to deliver force underneath an opponent's defensive shell.

-The primary anatomical target of the shovel hook is the solar plexus, jaw, or most devastatingly, the liver.
+The primary anatomical target of the shovel hook is the solar plexus, jaw, or the liver.
 Its upward angle is engineered to slip under the elbow and connect with the soft tissue beneath the rigid structure of the rib cage.
 When thrown to the liver—located on the right side of the body—the punch's upward drive compresses the organ against the diaphragm, rib cage and spine, maximizing the traumatic impact.
 This strategic targeting of vulnerable organs is what gives the shovel hook its fight-ending potential, as it can trigger an overwhelming physiological shutdown via the vagus nerve.

 Executing a shovel hook with power requires a precise and coordinated kinetic chain.
 The punch begins from a stable, athletic stance, often with the knees slightly bent to facilitate the upward drive.
 Power initiation starts from the ground, with the legs driving upward.
 This leg drive is seamlessly coupled with a sharp, explosive rotation of the hips and core torso.
 The arm acts not as a primary power source but as a solid conduit, channeling this generated force from the lower body through the fist.

 The fist position and arm angle are critical technical details.
 The puncher's knuckles are typically held in a vertical or "thumb-up" position, which naturally aligns the wrist with the diagonal path of the punch and helps in targeting the soft midsection.
 The elbow remains tucked in at a moderate angle, neither flared out like a wide hook nor pinned to the body like a tight uppercut.
 This positioning creates the perfect leverage for the diagonal arc, ensuring structural integrity upon impact to prevent injury to the puncher's hand or wrist.

 Due to its compact but committed motion, the shovel hook is inherently a close-range weapon.
 It is most effectively deployed in the pocket, where longer, straighter punches are less practical.
 This proximity, however, also presents a risk, as throwing the punch can expose the puncher's head to counters.